SOlaCoder005/coca-women-wellness/README.md

 ## 10. References

-Several resources have been referred to throughout the development of the Coca Women Website.
+Several resources have been referred to throughout the development of the Coca Women Wellness Website.
 A list has been provided, [here](/docs/data-docs/refs.md).